Embedding Guide

 typedef struct {

-char* source; // Preprocessed source (caller will free)
+char* source; // Preprocessed source (owned by caller)

 } ModuleReadResult;